Ph.D., University of Colorado (2009)

 Population ecology and conservation, decision-theoretic science

-I am a Research Ecologist with the U.S. Department of Interior’s Southeast Climate Science Center, and an adjunct faculty member in the Applied Ecology Department.
+I am a Research Ecologist with the U.S. Geological Survey’s Southeast Climate Adaptation Science Center, and an adjunct faculty member in the Applied Ecology Department.
 My focus is in applied wildlife ecology/management, emphasizing the use of quantitative modeling to understand resource dynamics and use of decision-theoretic methods to guide management decisions under uncertainty.
 My research includes endangered-species conservation, modeling species’ distribution, abundance, and connectivity, and developing parameter estimation and decision-optimization methods.
 I work closely with natural resource decision makers and their stakeholders to help frame management problems, formulate approaches to evaluate trade-offs and optimally allocate limited resources, and consider how science can most effectively support management needs.
 I have an ongoing interest in tropical ecology including crocodilian conservation and wildlife harvest dynamics.

 Eaton, MJ, AK Fuller, FA Johnson, RC Stedman, M Hare.
 2016.
 Application of Decision Science to Resilience Management in Jamaica Bay.
 In W Solecki, E Sanderson, J Waldman and A Parris (eds) Prospects for Resilience.
 Island Press.